-Positive psychology is a well-researched area with more than twenty years of exploration.
-Researchers study everything from how to increase one’s well-being to how to be more resilient.
+Positive psychology is a well-researched area with more than 20 years of exploration.
+Researchers study everything from how to increase wellbeing to how to be more resilient.
 If you want to become a more compassionate person or experience flow, there is evidence-based research showing you how.
 If you want to live more fully and flourish, then a positive psychology approach can help you do that.

-When people ask the second question, “it” means the tools and techniques.
+When people ask if positive psychology works, they may be curious about the tools and techniques.
 For example, does loving-kindness meditation make a person more compassionate?
 Does savoring help a person appreciate the little things more?

-An excellent resource for an introduction to positive psychology research is Positive Psychology: The Science of Happiness and Flourishing.
-Authors Compton and Hoffman (2013) discuss a wide range of topics, including:
+One strong introduction to positive psychology research is Positive Psychology: The Science of Happiness and Flourishing (Compton & Hoffman, 2013), which discusses a wide range of topics, including:

 - Introduction to positive psychology (dimensions, scope, themes, history)

 - Foundations: Emotion, motivation, and the nature of wellbeing